What We Accomplished in 2018

 Bad Honey Bun Games

-A group of students at 42 Silicon Valley are working on making music collaboration more accessible by developing collaborative software for independent musicians and record labels around the world.
+A group of students at 42 Silicon Valley are working on making music collaboration more accessible.
+They are developing collaborative software for independent musicians and record labels around the world.
 With Cardioid, an emerging music startup that started as a student project at 42, a musician no longer has to write down their ideas on a napkin or upload all their files on a usb before handing it over to another artist.
 Cardioid will make it possible for musicians to share and add to work entirely online.

 A former refugee from Ethiopia, an urban planner from Manhattan, and a former computational math major from the Bronx are all part of a team of students at 42 who created Kafali Pay.
 Kafali Pay is a mobile application that helps people compare money transfer options so they can send money to relatives who might not have access to a bank account.
 Basically, Kafali Pay is the “kayak” of remittance payments, where you can compare money transfer options so friends and family sending cash can make the best decision.